- Global Nuclear Security

 - Regional Security Challenges

-Lawrence Rubin is an associate professor and the Director of Graduate Studies in the Sam Nunn School of International Affairs at the Georgia Institute of Technology as well as a faculty affiliate of the Center for International Strategy Technology, and Policy.
-His research interests include Middle East politics and international security with a specific focus on Islam and politics, Arab foreign policies, and nuclear proliferation.
-He has conducted research in Morocco, Egypt, Israel, the UAE, and Yemen.
+Lawrence Rubin is an associate professor in the Sam Nunn School of International Affairs at the Georgia Institute of Technology and an associate fellow at the International Institute for Strategic Studies.
+His research interests include Middle East politics and international security with a specific focus on intra-regional relations, religion and politics, and nuclear proliferation.
+He has conducted research in Morocco, Egypt, Israel, Jordan, the UAE, and Yemen.

-Rubin is the author and editor of three books including: The End of Strategic Stability: Asymmetric Threats and Regional Rivalries (Georgetown University Press, 2018) with Adam Stulberg, Islam in the Balance: Ideational Threats in Arab Politics (Stanford University Press, 2014), and Terrorist Rehabilitation and Counter-Radicalisation: New Approaches to Counter-terrorism (Routledge 2011) with Rohan Gunaratna and Jolene Jerard.
+Rubin is the author and editor of three books, including The End of Strategic Stability?
+Nuclear Weapons and the Challenge of Regional Rivalries (Georgetown University Press, 2018) co-edited with Adam Stulberg, Islam in the Balance: Ideational Threats in Arab Politics (Stanford University Press, 2014) and Terrorist Rehabilitation and Counter-Radicalisation: New Approaches to Counter-terrorism (Routledge 2011) with Rohan Gunaratna and Jolene Jerard.
 His other work has been published in International Studies Review, Politics, Religion & Ideology, Democracy and Security, International Area Studies Review, Middle East Policy, Terrorism and Political Violence, Contemporary Security Policy, Democracy and Security, British Journal of Middle Eastern Studies, Lawfare, the Brookings Institute, The National Interest, The Washington Quarterly, and The Washington Post.

 Prior to coming to Georgia Tech, Rubin was a Research Fellow at the Belfer Center for Science and International Affairs with the Dubai Initiative in Harvard University’s Kennedy School of Government (2009-2010) and was lecturer on the Robert and Myra Kraft chair in Arab politics at the Crown Center for Middle East Studies, Brandeis University (2008-2009).
 Outside of Academia, he has held positions at the National Defense University’s Near East South Asia Center for Strategic Studies and the RAND Corporation.